changken/RT-VIBE/README.md

   - (optional) render and show (frame by frame)
   - save rendered result

-- Processing steps of realtime live interface
+- Processing steps of **realtime live interface**
   - create VIBE model.
   - read a frame with cv2
   - run tracking for 1 frame
   - predict smpl params for each person, keep the hidden states separately.
   - (optional) render and show
+- **Changes**
+  - Multi-person-tracker is modified to receive image instead of image folder.
+  - a `mpt_live.py` file is added to manage the life cycle of hidden states.
+  - a dataset wrapper is added to convert single image into a pytorch dataset.
+  - a `live_demo.py` is added to demonstrate the usage.
+  - ImageFolder dataset is modified
+  - ImgInference dataset is modified

 4. #### Lower memory usage
 - The default batch_size in demo.py needs `~10GB` GPU memory
 - Original demo.py needs large vibe_batch_size to keep GRU hidden states
 - Since the GRU hidden state was fixed now, lowering the memory usage won't harm the accuracy anymore.
-- With the default setting in this repo, inference occupies `~1.3GB` memory, which makes it run on low-end GPU.
+- With the default setting in this repo, inference occupies `~1.3GB` memory, which makes it runable on low-end GPU.
 - This will slow down the inference a little.
 The current setting (batchsize==1) reflect actual realtime processing speed.
 ```
 # Large batch causes OOM in low-end memory card